Human Harmonization

 The Royal Society was born of twelve disparate and ill-assorted men, meeting on a cold November afternoon in the rooms of the Professor of Geometry at Gresham College in London.
 At first sight they seem to share nothing beyond a degree of wealth (to afford the fees) and a curiosity about the workings of nature.
 But as I started to investigate these men I soon found that they formed two clear groups; and these groups had no reason to even like each other, let alone to wish to meet for regular scientific tea parties.
 And, some of them were far from wealthy.
 These founding twelve differed in terms of politics, scientific expertise and social rank.
 They formed a very strange political mix indeed.

-The great French philosopher Voltaire would remark,“we are all now disciples of Newton”.
+Blake's painting deliberately shows Newton under the sea; symbolic (to Blake), of his being unaware of part of the universe.
+The great French philosopher Voltaire would remark, “we are all now disciples of Newton”.

-"They were all asleep”, Blake gravely noted, "intent on reducing the divine relationships and character to straight lines, parabolas, and ratios".
+"They were all asleep... intent on reducing the divine relationships and character to straight lines, parabolas, and ratios".

-I find the direction of science, which is much about altering the atmosphere and human bodies, with AI to control everything, proves Blake correct.
-Space travel science and understanding the cosmos, as well as research in micro biology is one thing, but much of the science applied to medicine is being proven dangerous.
-Meaning to human life, and sacredness of the planet's natural state are reduced more and more.
-That emptyness is filled for some by socially engineered protesting about climate change, giving a false meaning to life; as Danial Schmachtenberger terms a 'false certainty'.
+Meaning and sacredness of human life and the planet's natural state are reduced more and more.
+That emptiness is filled for some by following socially engineered protesting about 'climate change', giving a false meaning to life; as Danial Schmachtenberger terms a 'false certainty'.